band/bandstands/references/Lawrence_2003_SocialDreamingAsThinking.md

 The fifth working hypothesis is that social dreaming, because it accesses the infinite, mobilizes the thinking capacities of participants in the matrix, and leads to the apprehension of new patterns of facts, is being used as a tool of action research.

 Action research is based on the idea that every participant in a system has perceptions of their experience of fulfilling a role and of the system itself from their role perspective.
-The social dreaming matrix makes the unconcious, the infinite, of a system that much more available for inspection.
+The social dreaming matrix makes the unconscious, the infinite, of a system that much more available for inspection.

 Maltz and Walker used a social dreaming matrix in a major manufacturer of entertainment in the US.
 They found that what was voiced in the social dreaming confirms the role of the unconscious in systems.
 They found in the dreaming the disowned aspects of the organization – for example, feminine authority and violence.
 The matrix reflected the issues of the organization that were important, though not known at first because there had been no opportunity to think them (Maltz & Walker, 1998: 141–67).